Arabs to avoid targeting Israel at U.N. atom meeting

 The United States and Israel regard Iran as the Middle East's main nuclear proliferation threat.
 Tehran says its nuclear programme is for purposes of electricity generation only, but its restrictions on IAEA inspections and stonewalling of IAEA investigations have fanned suspicions abroad.

-At the 2009 annual General Conference of the IAEA member states, they approved in a close vote an Arab resolution expressing concern at "Israeli Nuclear Capabilities."
+At the 2009 annual General Conference of the IAEA's 151 member states, they approved in a close vote an Arab resolution expressing concern at "Israeli Nuclear Capabilities."

 Brought up again last year to keep up pressure on Israel, it was defeated after a bruising diplomatic battle, in which Washington and its allies lobbied intensively against the text.

-Arab states already in June asked for "Israeli Nuclear Capabilities" to be put on the agenda of this year's meeting, but they have not circulated any draft resolution.
+Arab states already in June asked for "Israeli Nuclear Capabilities" to be put on the agenda of this year's meeting, but they have not circulated any draft resolution on the issue.

 One Western envoy said the Arab states may have decided not to submit it this year as it was likely to be voted down again.